wellle/context.vim/README.md

     $ cd ~/.vim/bundle
     $ git clone https://github.com/gioele/vim-autoswap.git

-Arch Linux can install via [a package in the AUR](https://aur.archlinux.org/packages/vim-autoswap-git/).

 *Linux users*: you must install `wmctrl` to be able to automatically switch to the Vim window with the open file.
 `wmctrl` is already packaged for most distributions.